ideaPods/QUiKits/README.md

 ## Installation

+1. Specs: specify you target branch.
-QUiKits is available through [CocoaPods](http://cocoapods.org).
+2. QUiKits is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby